hostnet/accessor-generator-plugin-lib/README.md

     private $some_extra_params;
 }
 ```

-The `name` setting refers to the arry collection property that holds all parameters in the entity.
+The `name` setting refers to the ArrayCollection property that holds all parameters owned by that entity.

-Once the code is generated, you can now invoke the enumerator like so:
+Once the code is generated, you can now invoke the enumerator like any other:
 ```php
 <?php